TheNathannator/PlasticBand/Docs/Instruments/5-Lane Drums/Xbox 360.md

 An example packet for the Hi-Hat pedal would look like the following:
 `99 64 1C`: Note on (channel 10, note 100, velocity 28)

+As an additional note, Guitar Hero drumkits constantly hold the left stick click input.
+This is used by the Guitar Hero games in addition to the Force Feedback capability flag for differentiation, however just checking the Force Feedback flag is enough for any new software.

 ### As A Struct